 - i.
 Prioritise walking and cycling. - ii.
 Reduce the overall need to travel.
 Increase alternatives to the private car, whilst acknowledging opportunities for such action vary from urban to rural Leominster. - iii.
 Increase the proportion of journeys by walking, cycling and public transport, see Figure 1.
 Almost 20% of people currently walk to work but only 2.2% cycle and only 1.9% go by public transport. - iv.
 A safer more accessible Leominster Town Centre.

-Figure 14
+Leominster Method of Travel Figure 14